 Aluminum foil presents a good opportunity to explore the notion of malleability or flattened to a sheet.
 Roll foil into a ball and observe with all the senses, then unroll it or flatten the foil out and observe again.
 Does it look, feel, smell, taste, or sound different before or after?

 If you have an old-fashioned thermometer invite your child to examine it and find mercury.
 What does mercury look like?
 Place the thermometer (if clean) under your child’s tongue or armpit to take her temperature.
 What happens to the mercury?
 Why?
 How do you make the mercury go back down?
 (Hint: you have to shake it).
 If the thermometer has red liquid, that is most likely alcohol.

 If you can collect examples or small pieces of various metals (and compounds or alloys), then invite comparisons of color, luster (shininess), or the types of things that a metal is used to make (cars, silverware, jewelry, toys, electronics).
-Coins, either from United States, or better yet International currencies, can also be examined and compared.
+Coins, either the US or better yet International currencies, can also be examined and compared.